 The group, which has ties to the Iranian Revolutionary Guard Corps, has over the past several years digitally tracked and targeted military and civilian ships passing through the economically important Strait of Hormuz, through which pass 17.4 million barrels of oil per day.
 Those capabilities, which have advanced over time, enabled attacks on vessels in the region for several years.

-reveal further details about the U.S. cyber operation.
+Officials cited by Yahoo did not reveal further details about the U.S. cyber operation.

 According to the AP:

 The cyber offensive is the latest chapter in the U.S. and Iran’s ongoing cyber operations targeting the other, with this recent sharp increase in attacks occurring after the Trump administration imposed sanctions on the Iranian petrochemical sector this month.

 The report noted that such cyber operations are nothing new for Iran, but that country had significantly reduced the frequency of them after the administration of U.S. President Barack Obama and Iran reached a sweeping nuclear deal in 2015.
 Iran reportedly resumed those cyber operations after current President Donald Trump scrapped the nuclear deal in May 2018 and imposed harsh sanctions once again on Iran.

 “This is not a remote war (anymore),” Sergio Caltagirone, vice president of threat intelligence at Dragos, Inc., told the AP.
 “This is one where Iranians could quote unquote bring the war home to the United States.”

 It should be pointed out that the U.S., under President Obama, and Israel launched a large cyberattack against Iranian centrifuges at a uranium enrichment plant, an event made public in 2010.
 Since then, Iran has “really cranked up its capability” in cyber operations, according to a former legal counsel for U.S. Cyber Command cited by Yahoo.